Antonino Fogliani: Life and career

-Fogliani studied composition at the Conservatorio "G. B. Martini" in Bologna with Francesco Carluccio and graduated with honors in orchestral conducting at the Milan Conservatory, under Vittorio Parisi.
-He then furthered his musical training at the Accademia Musicale Chigiana in Siena where he studied conducting with Gianluigi Gelmetti and composition with Franco Donatoni and Ennio Morricone.
+Fogliani was born in Messina on 29 June 1976.
+He studied composition at the Conservatorio "G. B. Martini" in Bologna with Francesco Carluccio and graduated there as a pianist.
+He graduated with honours in orchestral conducting at the Milan Conservatory, under Vittorio Parisi.
+He graduated in music at the University of Bologna and furthered his musical training at the Accademia Musicale Chigiana in Siena, in conducting with Gianluigi Gelmetti and in composition with Franco Donatoni and Ennio Morricone.
+He became Gelmetti's assistant for both opera productions and concerts.

+Italy

-Fogliani's debut at the Rossini Opera Festival in Pesaro in 2001 with Il viaggio a Reims was the beginning of an international career.
-He went on to conduct productions such as Gaetano Donizetti's Ugo conte di Parigi and Maria Stuarda at La Scala in Milan, Pietro Mascagni's Amica and Rossini's Mosè in Egitto at the Rome Opera, Lucia di Lammermoor in St. Gallen, Verdi's Oberto conte di San Bonifacio in the Verona Philharmonic Theatre, Il barbiere di Siviglia at La Fenice in Venice, and Bellini's La sonnambula at the Teatro Calderón (Valladolid).
-In 2005, at the Teatro San Carlo in Naples, he conducted Paisiello's Il Socrate immaginario in the new version by Roberto De Simone; the work was reprised in the 2006/07 season at La Scala in Milan.
+Fogliani made his professional debut at the Rossini Opera Festival in Pesaro in 2001 with Il viaggio a Reims It was the beginning of an international career with a focus on Rossini and his contemporaries.
+He went on to conduct productions such as at La Scala in Milan Donizetti's Ugo conte di Parigi in 2003. and Maria Stuarda, Mascagni's Amica and Rossini's Mosè in Egitto at the Rome Opera, Donizetti's Lucia di Lammermoor in St. Gallen, Verdi's Oberto conte di San Bonifacio in the Teatro Filarmonico in Verona, Rossini's Il barbiere di Siviglia at La Fenice in Venice in 2008, and Bellini's La sonnambula at the Teatro Calderón in Valladolid in 2009.
+In 2005, at the Teatro San Carlo in Naples, he conducted Paisiello's Il Socrate immaginario in the new version by Roberto De Simone; the work was reprised in the 2006/07 season at La Scala.

-Fogliani made his American debut in 2011 conducting Lucia di Lammermoor at the Houston Grand Opera.
-In 2012, he debuted Aida at the Teatro Regio in Parma, adding to the Verdi repertoire which he had previously conducted—Rigoletto, Giovanna d'Arco, La battaglia di Legnano, La traviata, I masnadieri, and I Lombardi alla prima crociata.

-He has conducted and recorded several titles in the Rossini repertoire (Otello, Il signor Bruschino, La scala di seta, L'occasione fa il ladro, Edipo Coloneo, Ciro in Babilonia, La Cenerentola, Il turco in Italia, Semiramide, Adina) as well as some of the first performances in modern times of Mercadante's Don Chisciotte alle nozze di Gamaccio and I briganti and Vaccaj's La sposa di Messina at the Rossini in Wildbad festival, where he has been the Music Director since 2011.
-For the 2011 festival, he orchestrated the seven numbers composed by Giovanni Tadolini in 1833 for Rossini's Stabat Mater (the orchestral version of which was lost) and conducted them in their first performance at Rossini in Wildbad.

-In the symphonic repertoire, he has performed with many orchestras including the National Orchestra of Santa Cecilia and the Rome Opera, the Orchestra del Teatro Comunale di Bologna, the Orchestra of the Teatro San Carlo in Naples, the Orchestra Sinfonica Toscanini Foundation of Parma, the Regional Orchestra Tuscany in Florence, the Philharmonic Orchestra of the Teatro Massimo Bellini of Catania, the Orchestra of Teatro alla Scala, I Pomeriggi Musicali in Milan, the Spanish orchestras of La Coruna, Tenerife and Castilla y Leon, the Orchestra of the Teatro Municipal in Santiago (Chile), the Sydney Symphony Orchestra, the Ensemble Orchestral de Paris, Orchestre de Bretagne and the Württembergische Philharmonie Reutlingen.